sodacan-net/sodacan-core/documentation/architecture.md

 Now, SodaCan has several ways to deal with old messages in a topic.
 One can set an expiration date for a particular topic: Messages older than a certain number of days, weeks, months, or years will be automatically deleted.
 Or, when a topic exceeds a certain size, older messages can be deleted.
 Finally, one can just let the messages accumulate forever.
 Consider that many messages in a SodaCan application are quite small.
 Our button activation message will be about 50 bytes long.
 If we press that button 50 times per day, every day for a year, that would add up to less than one megabyte of data.
 Therefore, it's probably not worth cleaning up this type of message if there is even a small change of using that data in the future.
 On the other hand, messages from a security camera are much larger and so the topic should probably be purged either based on size (a very safe option) or the age of messages.

 ## Infrastructure
+### Module deployment
+Each module is deployed as an independent program on the host computer.
+The command line interface provides all the information needed to start and run a module.